MalibuCoinDeveloper/MalibuCoin/README.md

 MalibuCoin

 MalibuCoin is an energy saving coin generating most of its coins through PoS blocks.
-It distributes its initial coins through 3 days of evenly distributed PoW mining.
+It distributes its initial coins through 28 weeks of evenly distributed PoW mining.
 No block halving occurs during the initial distribution phase, thus ensuring a fair distribution.
 MalibuCoin also adopts a variable PoS rate.

 Specifications: